Calvin He

 About Me

-I received a B. Economics (Honours)/B. Commerce (majoring in economics, econometrics and finance) from the University of New South Wales, where I also received the University Medal in Economics.
+I received a B. Economics (Honours)/B. Commerce (majoring in economics, econometrics, and finance) from the University of New South Wales, where I also received the University Medal in Economics.

 View my CV.